 An Atago AP300 Digital Polarimeter is useful for measuring how chiral compounds rotate the angle of polarized light.

 A Varian Saturn 2100T mass spectrometer interfaced to a Varian 3900 gas chromatograph is used to identify substances in complex mixtures.

 The Horiba XploRa confocal Raman microscope can be used to identify substances in such materials as bone, tissue, soil, solar cells, paintings, sculptures, and ancient manuscripts.

 Our Malvern Zetasizer ZS90 uses dynamic light scattering to measure nanoparticle size and zeta potential (the extent of electrostatic charge/repulsion between particles in solution).

 Molecular Modeling Laboratory

 Twelve quad-core 27” iMacs are used in general, organic, and physical chemistry courses to run Spartan and Odyssey software for modeling molecules and systems of molecules.

-Three Gow-Mac gas chromatographs are used for analyzing fats in foods for the Nutrition labs.
+Our Gow-Mac gas chromatograph is used for analyzing fats in foods for the Nutrition labs.